bmwcarit/ramses-logic/doc/sphinx/api.rst

 Inside the log handler function, you get the type of the message and the message itself as a std::string_view.
 Keep in mind, that you can't store the std::string_view.
 It will be invalid after the call to the log handler function.
 If you need the message for later usage, store it in a std::string.

+Note that having a custom logger does not disable the default logging - you have to do this explicitly if you don't want to see the ramses logic default logs using :func:`rlogic::Logger::SetDefaultLogging`.

 ======================================